Radixulous/ai-help-center/data/rediq/articles/Syncing Model with the Cloud [360036137912].md

 ---
 The redIQ model is built in Excel and functions as a regular Excel file.
 However, it can be synced with the online redIQ platform by using the Sync with Cloud button in the redIQ tab of the Ribbon.

-![Certainly!
-Here's a detailed description of the interface:
-The screenshot displays a spreadsheet interface, likely part of a SaaS application related to real estate data management, such as the redIQ platform.
+![The screenshot displays a spreadsheet interface, likely part of a SaaS application related to real estate data management, such as the redIQ platform.
 Key elements include:
 ### Main Interface Elements:
 - \*\*Ribbon Menu\*\*:
 - \*\*Tabs\*\*: File, redIQ, Home, Insert, Page Layout, Formulas, Data, Review, View, Automate, Help.